keithbugeja/liminal/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Architecture

-Liminal uses a message-passing architecture where:

-- **Messages** carry data with source, topic, payload, and timestamp
-- **Channels** provide communication between stages (broadcast/MPSC)
-- **Processors** transform data and forward to output channels
-- **Pipelines** compose processors into data processing workflows
-- **Configuration** defines the complete system declaratively

-This design enables high-throughput, low-latency processing with clear separation of concerns.

 ## Related Projects